sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

     * How is the read quality compared to the publication?
 * Align each sample separately with `minimap2` with default parameters.
 Set parameters `-x` and `-G` to the values we have used during the [QC and alignment exercises](../qc_alignment#3-read-alignment).
 You can use 4 threads (set the number of threads with `-t`)

-!!! danger "Start the alignment on day 1"
+!!! danger "Start the alignment as soon as possible"
     The alignment takes about 6 minutes per sample, so in total about one hour to run.
-Try to start the alignment at day 1, so you don't have to wait for the results on day 2.
-Use `nohup myscript.sh &` to be able to logout while `myscript.sh` is running (`tmux` and `screen` are also available).
+Try to start the alignment as soon as possible.
+You can speed up your alignment by first making an index, e.g.:

+    ```sh
+    minimap2 \
+    -x splice \
+    -d reference/Homo_sapiens.GRCh38.dna.chromosome.12.fa.mmi \
+    reference/Homo_sapiens.GRCh38.dna.chromosome.12.fa
+    ```

+    Refer to the generated index (`.mmi` file) as reference in the alignment command, e.g.:

+    ```
+    minimap2 \
+    -a \
+    -x splice \
+    -G 500k \
+    -t 4 \
+    reference/Homo_sapiens.GRCh38.dna.chromosome.12.fa.mmi \
+    reads/<my_reads.fastq.gz>
+    ```

 * Clone the [FLAIR repository](https://github.com/BrooksLabUCSC/flair) to the server, and check out the documentation.
 All FLAIR dependencies are in the the pre-installed conda environment named `flair`.
 You can activate it with `conda activate flair`.
 * Merge the separate alignments with `samtools merge`, index the merged bam file, and generate a `bed12` file with the script `flair/bin/bam2Bed12.py`